seemasanghavi22/Faster-R-CNN/README.md

 ### Disadvantage
 Training is complicated, not efficient for real time applications. </br>
 ## Model Training Methodology
-Faster R-CNN is trained on pre-trained ResNet50 to get the advantage of Transfer Learning. </br>
+Faster R-CNN is trained on a pre-trained ResNet50 to get the advantage of Transfer Learning. </br>
 Training was done on COCO and YTBB Datasets of 1000 images each with 5 Epoch and 10 Epoch. </br>
 New weights were generated for testing purpose - Checkpoints for 5 Epoch and 10 Epochs </br>
 ## Model Evaluation Methodology